 13. Kashmir Rowan (Sorbus cashmiriana)

 A small ornamental tree from the Himalayas, Kashmir rowan bears clusters of large, pearly white berries that last into winter.
-While not considered palatable for humans due to their bitter taste, they are a vital winter food for birds.
+Although humans don’t eat them because of their bitter taste, these berries are an important food source for birds in winter.
 The tree’s showy spring blossoms and decorative fruit make it a popular choice in colder gardens.